 These contracts usually have a duration of three months.
 This time period is considered to be long enough for the employee to get to know the company and the company to know the employee.
 This allows for a solid start of a professional relationship between the parties.

 The Labor Law of El Salvador indicates that when entering into this type of contract, and the defined period of the agreement elapses and neither of the parties decides to terminate, the contract will become for an indefinite period.
-Unless a new pact is created for a fixed period, this is the case.
-Regardless of circumstances, the trial period agreement may not be entered into more than once between the parties.
+This is the case unless a new pact is created for a fixed period.
+Regardless of circumstances, the trial period agreement between the parties may not be entered more than once.

 Work contract for internships for starting a business in El Salvador